 - Capital drug trafficking – Some drug trafficking charges are classified as capital felonies, depending on the specifics of the incident.

 Defending Against the Death Penalty

 Death penalty cases are twofold when it comes to a criminal defense.
 Idealistically, you can secure a “not guilty” ruling on the underlying charges.
 However, when that is not possible, you must advocate for a lesser penalty during the sentencing phase of your trial.
-This is an incredible challenge to take on without the assistance of a Florida criminal defense attorney.
+This is an incredible challenge to take on without the assistance of a Florida criminal defense lawyer.

 The death penalty is the most serious punishment you can face as a defendant.
 There is no more urgent need for aggressive criminal defense.
-Rely on an experienced criminal law attorney to secure experienced and knowledgeable representation.
+Rely on an experienced criminal law lawyer to secure experienced and knowledgeable representation.
 Contact Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation in Miami.